GuTory/profitprophetdataprocessing/README.md

 # Directory structure

+As you can see in the .gitignore file, many directories have not been published to VCS, mainly because of their big size

 - All the csv raw data are stored in tha `.\data` folder
 - The data needs to be split into training and testing sets, I split the dataset with a `test_size=0.2` with scikit learn library, and turned shuffle off